flashbots/flashbots-docs/docs/flashbots-auction/searchers/libraries/golang.md

 The Golang libraries provide high-level access to the `eth_sendBundle` and `eth_callBundle` rpc endpoints on mev-relay.

-Flashbots-enabled relays and miners expose several new jsonrpc endpoints, such as [`eth_sendBundle`](https://docs.flashbots.net/flashbots-auction/searchers/advanced/rpc-endpoint/#eth_sendbundle) and [`eth_callBundle`](https://docs.flashbots.net/flashbots-auction/searchers/advanced/rpc-endpoint/#eth_callbundle).
+Flashbots exposes several new json-rpc endpoints, such as [`eth_sendBundle`](https://docs.flashbots.net/flashbots-auction/searchers/advanced/rpc-endpoint/#eth_sendbundle) and [`eth_callBundle`](https://docs.flashbots.net/flashbots-auction/searchers/advanced/rpc-endpoint/#eth_callbundle).
 Since these are non-standard endpoints, ethers.js and other libraries do not natively support these requests (like `getTransactionCount`).

 Golang libraries: